Greater Pittsburgh

 A/B TESTING

-We also designed different screens/user flows to conduct A/B testing with our client and 12 food bank employees, focusing on specific details such as:
+We also designed different screens/user flows to conduct A/B testing with our client and 12 food bank employees, focusing on specific details:

 1. Entry points to different functionalities (find food page, quiz)